Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 “Follow me!”
 Klara ordered, her voice cutting through the crowd as she pulled Marzanna into the swell of oncoming shpichkis.
 They surged toward the sanctuary of the nearest structure, sprinting through the chaos.

 “Stay here.
 I’ll come back for you.”
-Klara gave Marzanna’s hand a reassuring squeeze, though her eyes betrayed a flicker of doubt, before charging back into the fray.
+Klara gave Marzanna’s hand a reassuring squeeze, but something in her eyes—uncertainty, hesitation?—made Marzanna’s stomach twist, even as Klara charged back into the fray.

-Marzanna flattened herself further against the cold wall, her breath catching as she watched Klara, rifle blasting in rapid, controlled bursts.
-Klara was relentless, moving with the precision of someone who had survived too many wars to count.
-She had once said she’d been a medic in a past life, Marzanna recalled, though she’d seen enough to know Klara was more like a butcher.
-Still, in moments like this, Marzanna was glad Klara was on her side.
+She flattened herself against the cold wall, her breath catching as she watched Klara, rifle blasting in rapid, controlled bursts.
+Relentless, moving with the precision of someone who had survived too many wars to count, Klara was a force to behold.
+She had once said she’d been a medic in a past life, Marzanna recalled, but she’d seen enough to know Klara was more like a butcher.
+Even so, in moments like this, Marzanna was glad she was on her side.

-The echo of gunfire faded into the distance, leaving Marzanna alone in the cold, narrow alley.
-Her pulse pounded in her ears as images of her father and brothers, long lost to the war, flickered in her mind’s eye.
+The echo of gunfire ebbed into the distance, each crack growing softer, drawn away like a receding tide.
+It reminded her of Karena brevis, the red tide she’d once seen spreading death in its wake.
+The bloom had painted the water crimson, beautiful and lethal, much like the violence she was now wading through.
+Her pulse pounded in her ears as images of her father and brothers, long lost to a longer war, flickered in her mind’s eye.
 Had they, too, felt this numbing void in their final moments?
 She shook her head, dislodging the past from her thoughts and forcing her eyes to refocus on the present.

 For a fleeting moment, she felt the pull to oblivion, the promise of escape.
 The cold ground beneath swallowed her whole, cradling her like a womb, and the edges of the world softened...

 Marzanna was born at the turn of the century, older than anyone knew.
 She’d always managed to slip through the cracks, outlasting war and disaster, beating death’s cold embrace time and again.
 Alaska felt like a distant dream now, when she thought she might follow her mother’s path as a scientist, studying the quiet mysteries of life.
-But she had become something else — a warrior, an adventurer.
+But she had become something else—a warrior, a thrill-seeker.
 She crossed the Bering after Armageddon, discovering that humanity, against all odds, still clung to life.
 But now, after all these years, she just felt a little mad.
 The world was finally slipping from her grasp, and that left her with little but her memories and that insistent fire in her bones.

 …The crack of a rifle jolted Marzanna awake.
 Heart pounding, she took a keen-eyed survey of the narrow passage.